Lower Division Courses:

 A course for beginners at the keyboard, open to both music and non-music majors.
 Beginning keyboard and musicianship skills are learned, including reading and playing in bass and treble clefs, simple rhythm symbols and patterns, major and minor five-finger patterns, major scales and arpeggios, and basic chord progressions.
 Repertoire includes song arrangements with simple accompaniment patterns and elementary-level piano repertoire.
 Beginning work in harmonization, sight-reading, and transposition is included.
 Taught in small group setting.

 A continuation of MUSC 127.
 Second course in class piano, for both majors and non-majors at the late-elementary or early-intermediate level of performance.
 Course work includes minor scales and arpeggios, seventh chords and inversions, more extensive chord progressions, and more advanced repertoire.
 The study of sight-reading, harmonization, transposition, and collaborative skills is continued.

 Brass, Voice, Strings, Piano, Guitar, Woodwinds.
 Class instruction in voice or instruments.

 MUSC 2010-2100 Applied Music (1-2)

-Brass, Guitar, Organ, Percussion, Piano, Strings, Voice, Woodwinds.
+Brass, Guitar, Percussion, Piano, Strings, Voice, Woodwinds.
 An Applied Music Fee is required.
-Private studio lessons on voice or an instrument; fourteen half-hour lessons per semester.
-Appropriate technical exercises and repertoire are assigned individually.
-End of semester jury before a panel of teachers is required.
+Private studio lessons on voice or an instrument.
+One credit: thirteen half-hour lessons per semester.
+Two credits: thirteen one-hour lessons per semester.

 MUSC 2260 Music Computer Skills (1)